• Free shipping on all orders

 It should come as no surprise that a dog raised for hunting game is a very active canine.
 Golden Retrievers love to be outdoors, running around, swimming—however muddy the water is—and playing around.
 This is especially true when they are young but as they get older, they do slow down with age.
 So, when you first get your dog, be prepared in the early years to take them out for walks multiple times per day and for your companion to be full of energy and life the rest of the time.

 For their size, Goldens live a relatively long time, 10 to 12 years, and this combined with their mellow temperaments can make them a particularly good pet to get if you have young children.
-It is likely that your beloved pet will grow up with your kids, full of energy at the time they are most active.
+Your beloved pet will likely grow up with your kids, full of energy at the time they are most active.
 Then, when your kids are older and less interested in a high-energy dog, your dog will have already decided that a more sedentary life suits them just fine.

 golden retriever playing fetch with ball throw toy